Charles Myners (Miners)

 Captain John Ingham

 The Captain and his wife were very cruel taskmasters.
-Mrs. Ingham pinched Mary and the other slaves on their cheeks and arms, and she pinched Mary on her neck.
+Mrs. Ingham pinched Mary and the other enslaved people on their cheeks and arms, and she pinched Mary on her neck.
 She also used a whip on them.
 Once, Mary was tied to a ladder and Captain Ingham gave her 100 lashes.
 She was injured terribly.
 Another time, he hit her repeatedly with his boot and injured her back.

 Mary's father Prince was a sawyer, and he was owned by two brothers, Daniel and Francis Trimingham.
 They had a shipbuilding yard at Crow Lane, and they both lived in Paget Parish, nearby to Richard Darrell's residence.
 Daniel Trimingham's wife was Catherine Darrell.
 She was Richard Darrell's sister, and Betsey's aunt.